DynamoDS/DynamoPrimerNew/11_developer_primer/3_developing_for_dynamo/7-updating-your-packages-and-dynamo-libraries-for-dynamo-3x-Net8.md

 Dynamo 3.0 is a major release, and some APIs have been changed or removed.
 The biggest change that is likely to affect you as a developer or user of Dynamo 3.x is the move to .NET8.

-Dotnet/.NET is the runtime that powers the c# language that Dynamo is written in.
+Dotnet/.NET is the runtime that powers the C# language that Dynamo is written in.
 We have updated to a modern version of this runtime along with the rest of the Autodesk ecosystem.

 You can read more in our blog post [here](https://dynamobim.org/dynamo-on-net-8/):
 ***